Contents On This Page

 • It makes sufficient moisture available — moisture to help the nails stay sharp for a long time.

-• It consists of a massive amount of Vitamin E; the presence of vitamin E gives Jojoba oil its antioxidant, antibacterial and regenerative properties.
+• In it are massive amount of Vitamin E; the presence of vitamin E gives Jojoba oil its antioxidant, antibacterial and regenerative properties.

 Therefore, Jojoba oil with the ingredient, Vitamin E, is an excellent remedy for the nails.